mendix/docs/content/data-hub/data-hub-catalog/search.md

 #### 3.6.1 Tags

-The tags that have been assigned to the data source in the Catalog, see more about this in [Curation.](curate#tags) Tags assigned at a data source level propagate down to the datasets and attributes exposed in the service.
+These are the tags that have been assigned to the data source in the Catalog (for more information, see the [Adding or Editing Tags to a Service](curate#tags) section of *How to
+Curate Registered Assets*).
+Tags assigned at a data source-level propagate down to the datasets and attributes exposed in the service.

 #### 3.6.2 Business Owner

-A link to the business owner of the data exposed in the data source, see more about this in [changing owners](curate#changing-owners).
+This is a link to the business owner of the data exposed in the data source.
+For more information, see the [Changing Owners of an App](curate#changing-owners) section of *How to
+Curate Registered Assets*.

 #### 3.6.3 Technical Owner